core-wg/resource-directory/draft-ietf-core-resource-directory.md

 <section title="Acknowledgments">

-<t>Szymon Sasin, Carsten Bormann, Kerry Lynn, Peter van der Stok, Anders Brandt and Linyi Tian.</t>
+<t>Szymon Sasin, Carsten Bormann, Kerry Lynn, Peter van der Stok, Anders Brandt and Linyi Tian.
+The authors would also like to thank their collagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.</t>

 </section>